Six Dukes Went a-Fishing

 "Six Dukes Went a-Fishing" (Roud 78) is a traditional English folk ballad.

 Synopsis

 Six dukes go to the coast on a fishing trip but find the body of another duke, that of Grantham, washed up on the shore.
 They take him away, embalm his remains with sweet-smelling ointments and bury him.
 His wife mourns him.

 Commentary

 A 1690 broadside is among the first documented accounts of this ballad.
 It seems likely that the song depicts a real set of events.
 The best candidate for the body is that of William de la Pole, the first Duke of Suffolk, who was murdered in 1450 by his enemies and thrown into the sea off Dover.
-De la Pole's untimely death is dramatised in Shakespeare's Henry VI, Part 2.
+Suffolk's untimely death is dramatised in Shakespeare's Henry VI, Part 2.

 The song published in The Penguin Book of English Folk Songs is the version composer Percy Grainger collected in 1906 and made a setting of it for unaccompanied choir.